What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

-{Before continuing, we should caution that the Toomre or shear stability of a gas disc can only act as a `soft' threshold.
-There are several ways in which such a threshold may be violated, and as a result it represents a soft separation between star-forming and quiescent gas discs.
-For instance, small-scale structure (e.g.~spirals or bars), turbulent dissipation, magnetic stripping of angular momentum, or a soft equation of state could all lead to local star formation in a disc that is globally stable to star formation.}
+Before continuing, we should caution that the Toomre or shear stability of a gas disc can only act as a `soft' threshold.
+There are several ways in which such a threshold may be violated.
+For instance, small-scale structure (e.g.~spirals or bars), turbulent dissipation, magnetic stripping of angular momentum, or a soft equation of state could all lead to local star formation in a disc that is globally stable to star formation.
+The discussed thresholds thus represent a soft separation between star-forming and quiescent discs.

 The overdensities $\Sigma/\Sigma_{\{\rm Toomre,Oort\}}$ with respect to the surface density thresholds for gravitational instability and overcoming rotational shear are shown in Figure~\ref{fig:stability} as a function of galactocentric radius for a simple model of the Milky Way.
-For $R\leq0.3$~kpc, we only include the three data points from Table~\ref{tab:prop}, {at galactocentric radii of $R=\{0.08,0.19,0.23\}$~kpc for the 100-pc ring, 1.3$^\circ$ cloud, and the 230-pc integrated CMZ, respectively.
-The resulting overdensities are shown with and without the stellar contribution to the gravitational potential.
-For $R\geq3$~kpc, we use the \citet{wolfire03} model for the ISM surface density profile, including a factor of 1.4 to account for the presence of helium, and adopt $\sigma=7~{\rm km}~{\rm s}^{-1}$ \citep{heiles03}. {At these galactocentric radii, the} epicyclic frequency $\kappa$ and the Oort constant $A$ are calculated using the rotation curve from \citet{johnston95}.
-Our conclusions are unaffected when using other Milky Way models.
-Finally, we correct for the presence of spiral arms by dividing $\Sigma_{\{\rm Toomre,Oort\}}$ by a factor of two \citep[c.f.][]{balbus88,krumholz05}.}
+For $R\leq0.3$~kpc, we only include the three data points from Table~\ref{tab:prop}, at galactocentric radii of $R=\{0.08,0.19,0.23\}$~kpc for the 100-pc ring, 1.3$^\circ$ complex, and the 230-pc integrated CMZ, respectively.
+The resulting overdensities are shown with and without the stellar contribution to the total gravitational potential.
+For $R\geq3$~kpc, we use the \citet{wolfire03} model for the ISM surface density profile, including a factor of 1.4 to account for the presence of helium, and adopt $\sigma=7~{\rm km}~{\rm s}^{-1}$ \citep{heiles03}.
+At these galactocentric radii, the epicyclic frequency $\kappa$ and the Oort constant $A$ are calculated using the rotation curve from \citet{johnston95}.
+Our conclusions are unaffected when using other physically appropriate Milky Way models.
+Finally, we correct for the presence of spiral arms by dividing $\Sigma_{\{\rm Toomre,Oort\}}$ by a factor of two \citep[c.f.][]{balbus88,krumholz05}.